rmosolgo/graphql-ruby/readme.md

   - Adding fields to selections (`__typename` can go anywhere, others are type-specific)
   - Renaming fragments from local names to unique names
 - Document encrypted & versioned cursors
-- Make it faster
-- Is it possible to merge typed branches before resolving them?
-It's hard because even the branches will have branches.